-Business mileage is the travel an employee incurs with their personal vehicle beyond normal commute mileage (from home to the office and home again) on a normal workday for business purposes.
+Business mileage is the travel an employee incurs with their personal vehicle beyond normal commute mileage (from home to their primary work location and home again) on a normal workday for business purposes.
 Important: Verify with your department administration if there are any thresholds, limitations, or other divisional/departmental mileage reimbursement policies with which you must comply.